Skip to main content

 Now supporting payments via Bitcoin Lightning

-What is a crypto wallet as a service?
+Learn what a crypto wallet as a service is

-What is a crypto wallet as a service?
+Learn what a crypto wallet as a service is

 Some have referred to web3 technologies as read-write-own, versus web2 technologies which were just read-write.
 Blockchain-based wallets are what enables that ownership, since the cryptocurrency coins and tokens you own, if you hold them in your own wallet, are literally in your wallet.
 They aren’t stored as a number in a database somewhere that could be changed or taken away in a moment's notice, but rather on a secure piece of software or hardware that requires your digital signature in order to perform any transaction.